ibtisam-iq/ibtisam-iq/README.md

 ## 📚 Featured Repositories

 ### 1. **[SilverOps](https://github.com/ibtisamops/SilverOps)**
-A comprehensive portfolio showcasing my expertise in **DevOps**, **Cloud technologies** and **AI-driven automation**.
-It contains projects for full-stack systems, tool-specific implementations, and AIOps-related projects.
+A comprehensive portfolio showcasing my expertise in **DevOps**, **Cloud technologies**, and **AI-driven automation**.
+It includes projects for full-stack systems, tool-specific implementations, and AIOps-related projects.

 ### 2. **[Nectar](https://github.com/ibtisamops/nectar)**
 A knowledge base repository containing in-depth documentation for various **DevOps tools**.
 It features 20+ folders, each dedicated to a specific tool, with detailed guides and theoretical insights to aid in mastering the technologies.